yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

 -----------
 Update data
 -----------
-If we need to make a modificaiton let's update our Mesh!
+If we need to make a modification let's update our Mesh!

 .. tabs::